Little Rock Marathon: Course

 The Little Rock Marathon is a USATF sanctioned event on a certified 26.2 mi single loop course.
 The course, which starts and finishes in Downtown Little Rock and also crosses over the Arkansas River, is scenic and includes many of Little Rock's famous and historic landmarks.
-The very spectator-friendly course features plenty of entertainment and crowd support along the course.
+The spectator-friendly course features entertainment and crowd support along the course.
 The race is filled with loads of southern hospitality and several unique features, such as the couch potato mile and the Lipstick Stop (so runners can look good for their finish photos).

-It is the first race in the state to be transponder chip timed, and is also a qualifying event for the Boston Marathon.
+It was the first race in the state to be transponder chip timed, and is also a qualifying event for the Boston Marathon.
 The Little Rock Marathon Course is described as relatively hilly.
 Running great Bill Rodgers once said "any marathon worth its salt has a few hills.
 Little Rock is a little salty."
 The largest hill is found early in the race with a number of smaller hills throughout.

 The elevation change for the entire course is as follows: